NicoJuicy/LearnML/cv/cv.md

 ## VGG

-Given a photograph of an object, derrmine which of 1,000 specific objects the photograph shows.
+Given a photograph of an object, determine which of 1,000 specific objects the photograph shows.

 A competition-winning model for this task is the VGG model by researchers at Oxford.